Academic Jobs - Home of Higher Ed Logo

 StageDurationKey Milestones & Extras

-Bachelor's Degree (B.S. in Biochemistry or Chemistry)4 yearsCore coursework in organic chemistry, biology, and physics; summer internships at labs or biotech firms (e.g., via REU programs funded by NSF); undergraduate research leading to co-authored papers.
-GPA above 3.5 crucial for grad school.
+Bachelor's Degree (B.S. in Biochemistry or Chemistry)4 yearsCore coursework in organic chemistry, biology, and physics; summer internships or REU programs; undergraduate research leading to co-authored papers.
+GPA above 3.5 is crucial.

-Ph.D. in Biochemistry4-6 yearsDissertation research on topics like protein folding or enzymology; teaching assistantships; attend conferences like those by the American Society for Biochemistry and Molecular Biology (ASBMB).
-Publish 3-5 first-author papers.
+Ph.D. in Biochemistry4-6 yearsDissertation on protein folding or enzymology; teaching assistantships; ASBMB conferences; publish 3-5 first-author papers.

-Postdoctoral Fellowship2-5 yearsSpecialize in cutting-edge areas like CRISPR or metabolomics; secure NIH T32 or F32 grants; build independent research portfolio with 5+ publications; network for faculty positions.
+Postdoctoral Fellowship2-5 yearsSpecialize in CRISPR or metabolomics; secure NIH grants; build portfolio with 5+ publications; network for faculty roles.

 Faculty Position (Assistant Professor)Entry after postdocApply to higher-ed faculty jobs; tenure in 5-7 years requires grants, teaching excellence, and service.